The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Experiments

 \subsection{Density Plot Calculations}

 In this section, we describe the calculations required for plotting \cref{fig:density_merge}.
 Firstly, we need to estimate the hypoactivation constant $C_{\alpha, \lambda}$ from \cref{prop:hypo_and_cov} using Monte Carlo simulations.
 For the choice of $\alpha = \lambda = 1/ \sqrt{2}$, we find the constant $C_{\alpha, \lambda} \approx -0.876$, which we use for estimating the mean.
-See \cref{fig:hypo_coeff_aff} for further simulations with varying $\alpha, \lambda$ values.
+See \cref{fig:hypo_coeff_aff} for further simulations with varying $\alpha, \lambda$ values, and \cref{fig:mean_var_aff} for simulations demonstrating these constants provide accurate prediction for mean and variance.

 Next, using the choice of $\norm{x_{in}} = 1$ and $\alpha^2 + \lambda^2 = 1$, we can write

 Here we observe that $\norm{ \vec{Z} }^2 \sim \chi^2(n_{out})$, and therefore we can compute the density of $\ln \norm{ \vec{Z} }^2$ with a coordinate change